Carlos Alcaraz will face Novak Djokovic in a men's Wimbledon final for the ages - ExBulletin

 Carlos Alcaraz will face Novak Djokovic in a men’s Wimbledon final for the ages

-Before they face off in the Wimbledon final on Sunday, Djokovic was asked to gauge Alcaraz and he compared the kid to himself.
+Before they face off in the Wimbledon final on Sunday, Djokovic was asked to rate Alcaraz and he compared the kid to himself.

 Pretty good company.